Visiting the Karamojong People – Warriors – Nomads – Pastoralists in a Manyatta

 Meet the Nomad Warriors, the Karamojong (Karimojong) are a proud people living in their traditional ways as semi-nomadic herders in the remote Karamoja region of Uganda which borders South Sudan and Kenya.

-The Karamojong Warriors live and die for their cattle They believed that their God, Akuj had given them all the cattle in their known world around them which led them to believe that the cattle of neighboring tribes was theirs also.
-The problem was, that the neighboring tribes held the same beliefs, resulting in ongoing cattle raids in each others territories.
-As the supply of weapons increased, especially at the end of Idi Amin’s time, the violence increased and many lives were lost by various ethnic groups including the people of the Karamoja region of Uganda.
-(These cattle raids have now been reduced through disarmament, and peace agreements with other ethnic groups.)
+The Karamojong Warriors live and die for their cattle.
+They believed that their God, Akuj had given them all the cows in their known world around them, which led them to think that the herds of neighboring tribes were theirs also.
+The problem was that the neighboring tribes held the same beliefs, resulting in ongoing cattle raids in each other’s territories.
+As the supply of weapons increased, especially at the end of Idi Amin’s time, the violence escalated, and many lives were lost by various ethnic groups, including the people of the Karamoja region of Uganda.
+(These cattle raids have now been reduced through disarmament and peace agreements with other ethnic groups.)

-To the Karamojong People, cattle is royalty and the number of cattle one owns measure the value and recognition of a man.
+To the Karamojong People, cattle are royalty, and the number of cattle one owns shows the value and recognition of a man.

-Everything is done to take care of the cows such as finding new pastures and new watering spots in this very arid region of Uganda.
-The men and boys will move the cattle to greener pastures, higher up in the hills where water can be found in live in makeshift camps called Kraals while the women stay in the Manyattas which is the permanent village and homestead where the women and girls some crops, grind sorghum, make traditional beer, and tend to the smaller children.
+Everything is done to take care of the cows, such as finding new pastures and new watering spots in this very arid region of Uganda.
+The men and boys will move the cattle to greener pastures, higher up in the hills.
+Their water can be found in makeshift camps called Kraals.
+The women stay in the Manyattas, which is the permanent homestead.
+It is there where the women and girls grow some crops.
+Here they grind their sorghum and make traditional beer.
+They also tend to the smaller children.

-Karamojong Village life is almost democratic in nature, there is a patriarchal age-set system led by the warriors, who are known as the Gazelles, and the elders, also known as the Mountains.
+Karamojong Village’s life is almost democratic.
+There is a patriarchal age set system led by the warriors.
+They are known as the Gazelles, and the elders are known as the Mountains.

 Life is communal on with the men taking several wives, as long as they have cattle pay the dowry price.
-Families, especially extended one live together or near each other sharing common tasks by helping each other.
+Families, especially extended ones, live together or near each other, sharing everyday tasks by helping each other.

 Visiting The Karamojong in their Village – Manyatta in the Karamoja Region:

-If you are on Safari with us to Kidepo Valley Park, a visit to a Karamojong Manyatta (Village) can be included in your itinerary from Kidepo Valley Park or if journeying up from Mount Elgon – Sipi Falls area one can visit the largest Manyatta in East Africa near the small town of Kotido.
+If you are on Safari with us to Kidepo Valley Park.
+A visit to a Karamojong Manyatta (Village) can be included in your itinerary.

-A Manyatta visit will be culturally enlightening and refreshing since it this is not a Tourist staged event but you will see how the Karamojong live, the houses where you have to bend down to enter through a small entrance, observe community life, and one of the highlights is of course the traditional dancing which is accompanied by high jumping, all performed in honor of your visit.
+A Manyatta visit will be culturally enlightening and refreshing since it is not a Tourist staged event.
+Still, you will see how the Karamojong live in houses where you have to bend down to enter through a small entrance.
+You can observe community life, and one of the highlights is, of course, the traditional dancing, which is accompanied by high jumping, all performed in honor of your visit.
 Visiting the Karamojong people will be one of the highlights of your time in Uganda.